3MAH/3mah.github.io/_docs/22-Simcoon-quick-start-guid.md

 print(d['props'])
 {% endhighlight %}

-## Simcoon tutorial
+## simcoon tutorial

-Probably the first thing you would like to do with Simcoon is to simulate the mechanical response corresponding of a simple tension test, considering an elastic isotropic material:
+Probably the first thing you would like to do with simcoon is to simulate the mechanical response corresponding of a simple tension test, considering an elastic isotropic material:

 We first import *simmit* (the python simulation module of simcoon) and *numpy*